Tagarrabt

 A garrab (ڭرّاب or قرّاب) or guerrab is a water porter in Morocco.
 The traditional profession, referred to as tagarrabt (تاڭرابت), involves selling and distributing water in public spaces, and it is currently in danger of extinction.

 Traditionally, the garrab wears a red djellaba, and a matching large ornate hat.
 He carries a goatskin bag (قِرْبَة qirba or girba) with cold fresh water, and brass cups to serve water.
 They usually carry a bell, and have a distinct call, invoking religious themes or the good properties of the water, to attract the attention of passers-by.

 Tagarrabt was historically practiced as a semi-charitable work.
 Garrabs would give water to anyone who needed it, but would also accept donations.

 The profession of water selling existed, possibly under different names, throughout North Africa, from Morocco to Egypt.

 Etymology

 The exact origin of the term "garrab" is disputed, though it likely has Arabic origin.
 The etymology could be from قرب, to come/bring close or to be almost full.
-The term may have also derived from قربة, qirba, which is the waterskin carried by garrabs.
+The term may have also derived from قربة, qirba, which is the waterskin carried by garabs.

 In Moroccan Arabic, the term "garrab" has a second meaning referring to an illegal alcohol seller.